wandb/codesearchnet/src/docs/CONTRIBUTING.md

 0. [Fork][fork] and clone the repository
 0. Configure and install the dependencies: `script/bootstrap`
-0. Make sure the tests pass on your machine: See [azure-pipelines.yml][azurepipelines] to see tests we are currently running.
+0. Make sure the tests pass on your machine: see [azure-pipelines.yml][azurepipelines] to see tests we are currently running.
 0. Create a new branch: `git checkout -b my-branch-name`
-0. Make your change, add tests, and make sure the tests still pass
+0. Make your change, add tests, and make sure the tests still pass.
 0. Push to your fork and [submit a pull request][pr]
 0. Pat your self on the back and wait for your pull request to be reviewed and merged.